Family, domestic and sexual violence

 Primary Health Tasmania has received Australian Government funding for the Supporting the Primary Care Response to Family, Domestic and Sexual Violence Pilot.

 This pilot aims to provide increased support to GPs and other primary care providers to assist in the early identification of family, domestic and sexual violence and child sexual abuse, and to aid early intervention.
-It was also help better connect the different services providing care to people affected by violence.
+It will also help better connect the different services providing care to people affected by violence.

 We are using the funding to: